payara/Payara/appserver/tests/test-micro-jar/README.md

 Depending on the status of the build artifacts a full build might be required.

-Except from being dependent on a generated jar file the tests in this module are plain old JUnit tests that can be run using `mvn test` or in the IDE as every other JUnit tests.
+Except from being dependent on a generated jar file the tests in this module are plain old JUnit tests that can be run using `mvn integration-test` (or `mvn verify`) or in the IDE as every other JUnit tests.

 While this takes full advantage of the simplicity Payara Micro has to offer for the user it comes with the downside of not having further APIs and internals available at compile time.
 Instead reflection has to be used if internal should be verified.
 This module offers the `BeanProxy` utility class to ease reflection usage.